-Subject to certain non-compete restrictions, our Chief Executive Officer, Joseph Hernandez, our Chief Financial Officer following the offering, Jon Garfield, and other key personnel may pursue other business or investment ventures while employed by the Company.
+Subject to certain non-compete restrictions, our chief executive officer, Joseph Hernandez, our chief financial officer following the offering, Jon Garfield, and other key personnel may pursue other business or investment ventures while employed with us.
 Accordingly, they may have conflicts of interest in allocating time among various business activities and potentially competitive fiduciary and pecuniary interests that conflict with our interests.
 See "Risk Factors - Our Chief Executive Officer, Joseph Hernandez, and our Chief Financial Officer, Jon Garfield, hold certain management positions and directorships of other companies and may allocate their time to such other businesses, which may cause conflicts of interest in their determination as to how much time to devote to our affairs and potentially competitive fiduciary and pecuniary interests that conflict with our interests."
 For a complete discussion of the business affairs of our officers, directors and other personnel, please see